guidosalustri/guidosalustri.github.io/_pages/essom.md

 For some, the board under the board could be Essom: the shadow cast by the real board, where small Sils fall when Tsoas are pushed into holes.
 For others, Essom might be the area under the Tsoas, where Sils are hidden.
 Both views are valid: players search for Sils, but they also keep them hidden.
 In Essom both sides are experienced at the same time.

+The game offers tactical depth, yet it is not a coincidence that memory is such a crucial element of gameplay.
+Hiding, protecting or searching, in Essom, Sils are the heart of the heart.
+Remembering or forgetting where Sils are hidden is the starting or ending point for any possible strategy.

 <p align="center"  style="margin:30px 0 0 0;">☽ ☼ ☾</p>
 ---
 <p align="center">